 Infiniti QX60 Performance

-- "Drivers will like the way the QX60 accelerates up to speed sprightly, steers around corners responsively and generally deals with the world's driving situations much better than would be expected." -- Kelley Blue Book
+- "The Infiniti QX60 luxury SUV accelerates with ambition, rounds corners responsively and generally deals with everyday driving situations better than might be expected." -- Kelley Blue Book

 - "So it's not exactly a driver's car, but few crossovers are." -- Car and Driver (2013)

 Acceleration and Power

 The 2015 Infiniti QX60 comes with a 265-horsepower 3.5-liter V6 engine and a continuously variable transmission (CVT).
 Base models return an EPA-estimated 21/27 mpg city/highway, which are some of the best numbers in the class.